 - A way to press your vinyl onto your shirt, such as an EasyPress, household iron, or heat press

-- A way to cut your vinyl (such as a Cricut)
+- A way to cut your vinyl (I used the amazing Cricut cutting machine!)

 How to Make an Iron-On HTV Design for a T-Shirt with a Cricut

 Step 1: Find or Make Your T-Shirt Design